 This is a pretty special role, requiring creativity, a broad knowledge of software, and an eagerness to learn and explore.
 Assessment Design Engineers only exist at a few companies in the world, so we decided to shed some light on the work our team does.

 What Assessment Design Engineers do

-When we’re designing tasks for the library, we have two end-users: the hiring manager or interviewer who is going to use this question, and the candidate who is going to be asked to solve it.
+When we’re designing questions for the library, we have two end-users: the hiring manager or interviewer who is going to use this question, and the candidate who is going to be asked to solve it.
 To create a good experience for both kinds of users, we have a bit of a Goldilocks problem on our hands.
-The task has to be hard, but not too hard.
+The question has to be hard, but not too hard.
 It should be interesting, but not a reading comprehension test.
 It can’t be something that the candidate has seen a million times, but it shouldn’t be coming from left field.
 And it has to take just the right amount of time to complete.
 To read more about how we think through some of these design questions, check out this article.